 Hanover, New Hampshire

 The six-year graduation rate for Native American students at Dartmouth College is an impressive 85%, Winds of Change notes.
 The source also names it one of the top 200 colleges for Native American students.
 Affordable Colleges also states that its Native American student recruitment initiatives have boosted enrollment to record levels.
 The college’s long history of educating Native Americans has led to significant achievements in promoting indigenous issues in the wider world.
-For example, a Native American alumnus, Louise Erdrich, managed to win the 2021 Pulitzer Prize for the book The Night Watchman, which is a novel about community efforts to prevent tribal displacement in the 1950s.
+For example, a Native American alumnus, Louise Erdrich, won the 2021 Pulitzer Prize for her book The Night Watchman.
+The novel is about community efforts to prevent tribal displacement in the 1950s.
 The college continues to make changes that help its indigenous student body.
 For instance, in 2020, the college decided to replace an almost century-old weather vane that depicted a Native American in an offensive manner.
 The college is also working on interdisciplinary collaboration to enhance how the college teaches and presents its Native American and Indigenous collections, thanks to a $500,000 grant.

 9. The University of Arizona

-By November of the 2021 financial year, The University of Arizona’s researchers had engaged in over 150 projects that involved tribal communities, ranging from community health work to archaeological discoveries.
-This indicates that the college is achieving the third pillar of its 2018 strategic plan, which is focused on engaging and supporting Native American communities.
-Native American students who are enrolled within The University of Arizona are supported via the division of Native American Student Affairs, which offers, “numerous programs to ease the transition from high school to college, to help you stay on top of your classes, and to help you make connections to the campus.”
+By November of the 2021 financial year, The University of Arizona’s researchers had engaged in over 150 projects that involved tribal communities.
+These ranged from community health work to archaeological discoveries.
+This indicates that the college is achieving its 2018 strategic plan, which is focused on engaging and supporting Native American communities.
+Native American students who are enrolled in The University of Arizona are supported by the division of Native American Student Affairs.
+The Division offers “numerous programs to ease the transition from high school to college, to help you stay on top of your classes, and to help you make connections to the campus.”
 Collegexpress states that The University of Arizona has the 11th highest enrollment of Native American students.
 Winds of Change considers it to be one of the top 200 colleges for Native Americans.

 8. The University of Oklahoma

 When coronavirus disrupted life in the US, The University of Oklahoma’s American Indian Programs and Services Department teamed up with AT&T to offer applicable students funding to ensure greater stability.
 In more normal times, this college department provides students with academic support, leadership development and student organization advice.
-In 1951, the college opened the American Indian Institute, which has worked to promote health, prevent disease, educate, preserve culture, develop organizations, protect rights and promote wellness among indigenous people ever since.
-And since 2015, the college has run the Native Nations Center, which aims to foster increased relationships with Oklahoma tribes.
+In 1951, the college opened the American Indian Institute.
+The Institute has worked to promote health, prevent disease, educate, preserve culture, develop organizations, protect rights and promote wellness among indigenous people ever since.
+Since 2015, the college has run the Native Nations Center, which aims to foster increased relationships with Oklahoma tribes.
 Collegexpress notes that The University of Oklahoma has the sixth-largest Native American student enrollment in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 7. South Dakota State University